Arizona Charlie's Boulder Highway

 Free Drinks?
 If you can flag down a cocktail waitress, sure.

 Snack Bar?
-No. There is a bar a hundred feet away, but no snack foods to get your betting stubs greasy.
+No. There is a bar a hundred feet away, and fast food about the same distance.

 Minimum Wager: $5 for sports. $2 for horse racing.
 So, if you only got two bucks, become a horse racing fan.

-Other Notes: Like the rest of the casino, it's got the generic feel of a Ramada.
-It's pretty bland and a little froofy, Victorian looking.
+Other Notes: Like the rest of the casino, it's got the generic feel of a Ramada lobby.

 CheapoVegas home